ryanwebber/weechess-rs/README.md

 has chosen the former in an attempt to provide a decently understandable reference for other developers building their own chess engines.

-The engine is also factored to produce a c++ library that can be used independently of the bundled UCI server or terminal application binaries.
+The engine is also factored to produce a library that can be used independently of the bundled UCI server or terminal application binaries.